 Estate Improvement Programme

-Haringey Council and Homes for Haringey will work in close collaboration with residents and the wider Broadwater Farm community to create and deliver the most comprehensive and wide-reaching Estate Improvements programme within the estates’ history.
+Haringey Council are working closely with residents and the wider Broadwater Farm community to create and deliver the most comprehensive and wide-reaching Estate Improvements programme within the estate's history.

 Embedded throughout the programme is an ambition to tackle the disparities within our borough by creating a fairer and more equal community.
 In everything we do, we will be looking to maximise opportunities for local people including new jobs, new skills and training opportunities – ensuring the existing community and future generations can actively participate in and benefit from the investment in their neighbourhood and thrive.